Due to COVID-19 restrictions, a selection of on-campus papers will be made available via distance and online learning for eligible students.

 - In-Class Presentations: Two in-class presentations, each worth 10% of the final grade.
 Presentations should take about 10 minutes' reading time

 will write three essays during the course, chosen from a list of topics prepared by

 - First essay (2,000 - 3,000 words) 25% of the final grade

 - Second essay (2,000 - 3,000 words) 25% of the final grade

 - Third essay (2,500 - 3,500 words) 30% of the final grade

 - Teaching Arrangements

 - Two 2-hour lecture/seminars per week, with a short coffee break halfway through.

-Charles Pigden, PHIL406 Course book.
-"Why Be Moral?" in Philosophy, Literature and History (available from UniPrint or as a pdf on Blackboard).
+Required: Charles Pigden, PHIL 335/406 Course book, "Why Be Moral?" in Philosophy, Literature and History (available from UniPrint or as a pdf on Blackboard).